 Security vs. Performance Tradeoff: UDP is not the Problem

 A very common suggestion to prevent reflection attacks on memcached is to disable UDP support.
 Although you should if you are not using it (as everything in life), UDP is not the primary source of the problem, it just potentiates the lack of defensibility of memcached protocol, which was not designed to run on the Internet.
-Cloudflare goes even further against the use of UDP in Memcrashed - Major amplification attacks from UDP port 11211 blogpost, leaving a recommendation note to developers: “Please please please: Stop using UDP.
+Cloudflare goes even further against the use of UDP in Memcrashed - Major amplification attacks from UDP port 11211 blog post, leaving a recommendation note to developers: “Please please please: Stop using UDP.
 If you must, please don't enable it by default.”

 I cannot agree with the statement that developers should stop using UDP.
-That would be the same as saying to a developer focused on performance to stop using C programing language because it is vulnerable to buffer overflow, making it easier for an attacker to perform a DoS or a even more dangerous attack; or to a CDN provider to not use the 0-RTT feature of TLS 1.3 on their servers because it does not provide inherent protection against replay attacks between connections, although these can be limited, or prevented at the application layer.
+That would be the same as saying to a developer focused on performance to stop using C programing language because it is vulnerable to buffer overflow, making it easier for an attacker to perform a DoS or an even more dangerous attack; or to a CDN provider to not use the 0-RTT feature of TLS 1.3 on their servers because it does not provide inherent protection against replay attacks between connections - although these can be limited, or prevented at the application layer.

 It is a fact that there are more security concerns when dealing with UDP traffic than with TCP, but that doesn’t mean you can’t use UDP when these concerns are properly addressed.
 Since bad user experience caused by performance issues can cost a lot of money, depending on what the main goal is, you should use UDP instead of TCP.
 In particular, TCP fails to deliver speed in unstable networks, especially in mobile content delivery with increasing latency and packet loss coming from the wireless last mile.
 A good example of how speed is important is the significant investment by Google and other key players (such as Cloudflare, surprisingly) in QUIC, a UDP-based protocol intended to reduce latency with a primary focus on handshake optimization.